Justice Department Announces Plan To Collect DNA From Migrants Crossing The Border

 In the proposed regulation, Barr describes the DNA sample as a "genetic fingerprint" that can uniquely identify a person, "but they do not disclose the individual's traits, disorders, or dispositions."

-Legal permanent residents and those seeking to enter the country legally won't be effected by the new regulation.
+Legal permanent residents and those seeking to enter the country legally won't be affected by the new regulation.
 The rule will now be subject to a 20-day comment period.

 But already, immigrant advocates have denounced the proposal, arguing that collecting genetic information form those crossing the border could have implications for family members residing in the U.S.